Aurob/data-dump/General/Serendipity/Notes/Novelty Engine.md

-iming to build is a content aggregate.

-When I phrase it like that, it doesn't sound so interesting, but really it is what I need to build if I want to explore a project around serendipity.
+I want to explore a project around serendipity. maybe a kind of content aggregate.

 I'm thinking 2 kinds of content: